dewan-ahmed/dewan-ahmed.github.io/_posts/2022-06-30-one-page-resume.md

 ## Resume should be between 1-2 pages

 There you go.
 The cat is out of the bag and time to tell you my reasoning behind this claim.
-I firmly believe that resume is NOT the place to list your entire work/academic history.
+I firmly believe that a resume is NOT the place to list your entire work/academic history.
 Everyone should maintain some sort of website, personal blog, or digital portfolio.
 If you're not going for a senior leadership role, my recommendation would be to keep your resume to a single page.
 Contacts, resume summary, skills, 2-3 work experiences, project or open-source contributions, and education should nicely fit into a single page (I know it's possible because I spend a large amount of time reviewing resumes).

 If you have 10+ years of experience (don't get fixated on the number.
 I had to pick a number) and you feel crammed into a single page, you can use the second page.
 Keep in mind that the information should be thoroughly distributed and don't just use the second page for three lines of your volunteering experience.
 Fill up at least 70% of the second page and remember rules 1 & 3 - no BS and stay concise.

 If you're a CEO or a research scientist who needs to add the patents to your resume, this blog is not for you.
-Feel free to take up multiple pages because people who review your resume, have all the times in the world to do so.
+Feel free to take up multiple pages because people who review your resume have all the time in the world to do so.

 ## How to keep the resume concise?

 If you've read carefully so far, I've spilled some secrets to trim your resume already.
-Here's my suggestions on how to keep the resume short, sweet, and concise:
+Here are my suggestions on how to keep the resume short, sweet, and concise:

-1. Take the focus off you and focus on the company.
-Make a list of skills/experiences they seek and include ONLY those ones that are valuable to the hiring manager.
+1. Take the focus off of you and focus on the company.
+Make a list of skills and experiences they seek and include ONLY those ones that are valuable to the hiring manager.

-2. Do you have multiple items under the academic section?
+2. Do you have multiple items under the "education" section?
 Listing the most recent academic experience will suffice.

 3. Did you take 15 Udemy courses this year?
 Good for you.
 Please please please don't list all 15 on your resume.
 You can list a few projects you did within those Udemy courses that are relatable to the job.

 4. Do not use your own custom template.
 Use a resume template.
-Just like you don't want a resume with insanely large font; you also don't want to have a single-page resume with size 6 font.
+Just like you don't want a resume with an insanely large font; you also don't want to have a single-page resume with a size 6 font.
 Do not sacrifice readability for conciseness.

 5. Although my own resume is two-columns, I see many professionals advise against this practice.
 My suggestion would be to use two-columns only if it's done by a resume builder or template.